Sept. 19th - Oct - 20th, 2013 – Production

 It’s Only Life is the newest musical revue of John’s songs, co-conceived and directed by Daisy Prince.
 It was developed at Musical Theatre Works and had a full production as part of 2004’s first Summer Play Festival in New York City.
 In January of 2006, it was performed in a concert version as part of Lincoln Center’s American Songbook series and was recorded for the PS Classics label (with that same amazing cast) the following week.

-The songs not already included in the Grateful Songbook will be available in a new songbook from the Hal Leonard Corporation (www.halleonard.com) in early 2008.
-When available, it will be an announced on this website.
+The songs not already included in the Grateful Songbook will be available in a new It’s Only Life songbook from the Hal Leonard Corporation.

-Stock and amateur dramatic performance rights to IT'S ONLY LIFE may be obtained (as of early 2008) by contacting Rodgers and Hammerstein Theatricals at (212) 564-4000 or email@example.com.
-When available, it will be an announced on this website.
+Stock and amateur dramatic performance rights to IT'S ONLY LIFE may be obtained by contacting Rodgers and Hammerstein Theatricals at (212) 564-4000 or firstname.lastname@example.org.

 1. THE ARTIST AT 40 (All)